 Don’t hesitate to look around the house and make your own substitutions.
 What it all comes down to is this: is your tool meaningful to you?
 Does it help promote ritual consciousness?
-Does it do the job that you need doing?
+Does it do the job that you need?
 If so, then don’t hesitate to use your instincts for such things.

 Your parents are already more understanding than most by allowing you to explore your spirituality in your own way.
 Meet them halfway, and respect their house rules.
-You’ll find you can focus on your religion a lot better when you’re getting into it peacefully, rather than fighting with parents about it.
+You’ll find you can focus on your religion a lot better when you’re getting into it peacefully, rather than fighting with your parents about it.